Chapter One; Just an Ordinary Girl

 My name is Sarah Adams.
 Yes, I know what you're thinking.
 There isn't anything extraordinary about a name like that and there was never supposed to be.
 That is until the day that my life changed forever.
 Now before you continue reading, ask yourself a couple of questions.
 Do you believe in God?
 If you answered yes to that ask yourself another question, do you believe that He could communicate with you?

 I'm not talking about through the bible or through certain people, I'm talking about communicating with you face to face just like you would with anybody else in your family.
 Well let me tell you something, I actually had the chance to meet Him once and He was and still is the greatest friend I ever had in my whole entire life.
 However, I'm getting ahead of myself.
-So I guess that I'll start at the beginning.
+So I guess that I'll start at the beginning which is a very good place to start.
 Que Julie Andrews.
 If you didn't get that joke, my guess is because you haven't seen The Sound of Music.

 Personally, that is one of my favorite movies but enough about that.
 You see I was born on July 11th, 2000.
 That means you guessed it, I am seventeen years old.
 I had just moved to Miracle Valley, which I'm not kidding it really is called that.
 Ironic isn't it?
 Anyway, I didn't think that I was in any way shape or form the kind of girl that you would call miraculous.